Starblue90/ProjectTestForm/README.md

 There are 3 Test Suites to execute.

 Note: The following test cases:
-1. For "TC8_Negative_Exceed File Size", the "FileSizeExceed.pdf" is too huge.
-I am unable to load the file to GitHub.
+1. For "TC8_Negative_Exceed File Size", the "FileSizeExceed.pdf" is too huge to upload to GitHub.
 2. For "TC9_Negative_File Validation", select the required file "03 This Is The Day.wma", "Track01.cda", "TestForm.docx", "image.jpg" from main.

 Please replace the file path directory during your execution should you need to execute the above 2 testcases.